Middle School Library / Media Center

 - 6th grade – 2 books

-7th & 8th Grade students may check out 3 books total.
-One required book and two other books.
 Materials are checked out for a 2-week time period.
-Students may renew their materials for another 2 weeks if they are still needed.
-Children must bring the book that they wish to renew into the library in order to renew it.
+Students may renew their materials for another week if they are still needed.
+Students must have the books they wish to renew with them in order for a renewal to occur.

-Students are not charged overdue fines; however their borrowing privileges may be suspended or restricted until the overdue materials are returned.
+Students are not charged overdue fines; however their borrowing privileges may be suspended or restricted until the overdue materials are returned or payment of material has begun.
 If a book is lost or damaged, a replacement fee will be charged.

 New Fiction Books